 The next pattern, Mitosis, is a scaling pattern.
-We often see Scrum Teams with a desire to scale, and the primary reason is to increase output.
+We often see Scrum Teams with a desire to scale, with the primary reason to increase output.
 However, market consumption must rise to match any production increase; otherwise, the excess productivity is just waste.
 In any case, the best way to grow a team’s output is by removing impediments and by improving the process.

 Scaling legitimately occurs under just one circumstance: when the product grows organically to the point where the demand for new features outstrips even a high-performing Scrum Team’s capacity to deliver in a timely fashion.
 A “high-performing” team is one that has been a Stable Team for some time (see Stable Teams), maintains a consistent velocity, and continually delivers on business outcomes.
 If such a team, using Kaizen Pulse, has diminishing returns on its self-improvement efforts relative to the market’s required rate of delivery of business value, then it may be an option to add Development Teams.

-Scaling is not about transforming an existing micromanaged company to an Agile one (that is a quite different question; see Involve the Managers).
-When someone asks, “We have over 500 developers: how do we scale to Scrum?” they are asking the wrong question.
+Scaling is not about transforming an existing micromanaged organization to an Agile one (that is a quite different question; see Involve the Managers).
+When someone asks, “We have over 500 developers: how do we scale to Scrum?” is an example of someone asking the wrong question.
 How do they know they need 500 developers?
 Nor is “scaling” a proper response to a product that is late in delivery.
-Brook’s Law (, Chapter 2) — that adding people to a late project makes it later — still applies at team level.
+Brook’s Law (, Chapter 2)—that adding people to a late project makes it later—still applies at team level.
 Scaling is about the piecemeal growth of the Development Teams in response to the growth of the product itself.
 Scrum has always scaled in that sense.
 Jeff Sutherland started the first multi-team Scrum at IDX in 1994.
 Exactly how Scrum scales is in large part situational, but the following patterns are common.
 Most of them fall within the scope of the Product Organization.